9370789457/Food-order/README.md

 This repository hosts the source code for FOOD, a dynamic food ordering website built with the MERN Stack.
 It offers a user-friendly platform for seamless online food ordering.

-# BCA 3rd year Project!
+# Front End  Project!
 ### student Names  :
-1) Dev Vijay
+1) Ruturaj Divate
-2) Sonali Nagar
+2) Rajvardhan Patil
-3) Vijay Malav
+3) Soham Moraye
-4) Khushi Talreja

 ## Demo  🍕